 Request your first API in Shortcuts on iPhone or iPad

-To request your first API, you create the URL that points at the API “endpoint” that you want to talk to, and then pass that URL to the Get Contents of URL action.
+To request your first API, you create the URL that points at the API “end point” that you want to talk to, then you pass that URL to the Get Contents of URL action.
 When the shortcut is run, this action makes the API request.

 Build the API request